CESSProject/doc-v2/developer/guides/src-overview.md

 Extrinsics:

 - `register()`: The caller registers to be a consensus miner.
-It needs to provide a stash account for managing its stake, a Peer ID, a PoDR2 public key, and an SGX attestation report to prove the node is SGX-capable.
+It can optionally provide a stash account for managing its stake, a Peer ID, a PoDR2 public key, and an SGX attestation report to prove the node is SGX-capable.
 - `update_whitelist()`: Updating the whitelist storage of the miner enclaves.
 Only be called by `root` user.
 - `exit()`: The caller exits from being a consensus miner.

 ## Audit Pallet

 This pallet manages the Proof of Data Reduplication and Recovery (PoDR²).
-It includes the logic to generate and validate proofs for miner's service file and idled file.
-It also generate random challenges to the storage miners.
+It includes the logic to generate and validate proofs for the miner's service file and idled file.
+It also generates random challenges for the storage miners.
 It works with other pallets to handle storage challenges and slash miners.

 Implementation: [`c-pallets/audit/src/lib.rs`](https://github.com/cessProject/cess/blob/main/c-pallets/audit/src/lib.rs)

 Extrinsics:

 - `save_challenge_info()`: Generate a new challenge request and save it on-chain.
-It can be either a service space challange or an idle space challenge.
+It can be either a service space challenge or an idle space challenge.
-- `submit_idle_proof()`: The storage miner submits an idle space proof on-chain based on a challege request previously generated.
+- `submit_idle_proof()`: The storage miner submits an idle space proof on-chain based on a challenge request previously generated.
-- `submit_service_proof()`: The storage miner submits a service space proof on-chain based on a challege request previously generated.
+- `submit_service_proof()`: The storage miner submits a service space proof on-chain based on a challenge request previously generated.
-- `submit_verify_idle_result()`: Given a challange request and an idle space proof, a verifier checks if the idle proof is valid and satisfy the challenge request.
+- `submit_verify_idle_result()`: Given a challenge request and an idle space proof, a verifier checks if the idle proof is valid and satisfies the challenge request.
-- `submit_verify_service_result()`: Given a challenge request and a service space proof, a verifier checks if the service proof is valid and satisfy the challenge request.
+- `submit_verify_service_result()`: Given a challenge request and a service space proof, a verifier checks if the service proof is valid and satisfies the challenge request.

 ## Sminer Pallet

-This pallet contains operations related to storage miners, allowing them to claim how much space it is providing for how long, staking its tokens for its claimed services, and withdrawing the service provision altogether.
+This pallet contains operations related to storage miners, allowing them to claim how much space it provides for how long, staking its tokens for its claimed services, and withdrawing the service provision altogether.

 Implementation: [`c-pallets/sminer/src/lib.rs`](https://github.com/cessProject/cess/blob/main/c-pallets/sminer/src/lib.rs)

 Extrinsics:

-- `regnstk()`: Responsible for registering of a new storage miner and adding stakes to its service.
+- `regnstk()`: Responsible for registering a new storage miner and adding stakes to its service.
 - `increase_collateral()`: Increasing the storage miner stake (a.k.a collateral).
 - `update_beneficiary()`: Update the beneficiary account of the storage miner.
 - `update_peer_id()`: Update the storage miner peer ID.
 - `receive_reward()`: The storage miner requests for its reward.
-- `miner_exit_prep()`: The storage miner requests to exit in future for its service.
+- `miner_exit_prep()`: The storage miner requests to exit in the future for its service.
-- `miner_exit()`: The storage miner exits from its service.
+- `miner_exit()`: The storage miner exits its service.
-- `mine_withdraw()`: The stroage miner requests to withdraw.
-Restore order are issued so the storage content of the miner is migrated to other miners.
+- `mine_withdraw()`: The storage miner requests to withdraw.
+Restore orders are issued so the storage content of the miner is migrated to other miners.
-- `faucet_top_up()`: The caller returns some of his holding tokens back to the faucet.
+- `faucet_top_up()`: The caller returns some of his holding tokens to the faucet.
-- `faucet()`: The caller asks to get some tokens from the faucet.
-There is a limit of calling this function only once per day.
+- `faucet()`: The caller asks for some tokens from the faucet.
+There is a limit to calling this function only once per day.

 ## StorageHandler Pallet

-This pallet manage and perform the book-keeping of the total storage space provided by the underlying storage miners.
-It allows users to rent, expand the space.
-Update the pricing of the space.
-It will also emit events when the space leasing period is ending.
+This pallet manages and performs the bookkeeping of the total storage space provided by the underlying storage miners.
+It allows users to rent, expand the space, and update the pricing.

 Implementation: [`c-pallets/storage-handler/src/lib.rs`](https://github.com/cessProject/cess/blob/main/c-pallets/storage-handler/src/lib.rs)

 Extrinsics:

-- `buy_space()`: Extrinsics for a user to purchase space.
+- `buy_space()`: The caller requests to purchase space.
-- `expansion_space()`: Purchase additional space.
-It can only be called when `buy_space()` have been called by the user.
-The upgrade target also need to be larger than the existing purchased space.
+- `expansion_space()`: The caller requests to purchase additional space.
+He has to have called `buy_space()` previously.
+The requested space must be larger than his existing purchased space.
-- `renewal_space()`: Extend the lease of the current storage package for a specified days.
+- `renewal_space()`: Extend the lease of the current storage space by the given days.
-- `update_price()`: Update the base price of the storage.
-Can only be called by `root` user.
+- `update_price()`: Update the base price of the storage space by the given price.
+Only be called by `root` user.
-- `update_user_life()`: Update the user storage lifespan.
-Can only be called by `root` user.
+- `update_user_life()`: Update the user storage lifespan by the given period.
+Only be called by `root` user.

 ## SchedulerCredit Pallet

-The consensus miner credit module.
-The scheduler reputation module is used to record some operations performed by the scheduler in order to maintain the chain state, including records of processing files and records of penalties for failing to achieve scheduling goals.
-Finally, the system will give a score to the scheduler according to the set algorithm.
+This pallet manages the reputation of consensus miners (a.k.a. schedulers) to maintain the chain state.
+This includes records of processing files and records of penalties for failing to achieve scheduling goals.
+At the end, it gives a score to the scheduler according to the set algorithm.
 This score will be used to decide validators as part of the R2S consensus.

 Implementation: [`c-pallets/scheduler-credit/src/lib.rs`](https://github.com/cessProject/cess/blob/main/c-pallets/scheduler-credit/src/lib.rs)

 Extrinsics: No callable extrinsics.

-## OSS Pallet
+## Object Storage Service (OSS) Pallet

-This pallet records the information about OSS, which stands for Object Storage System <What is OSS stands for?>.
-It allows for registration, update, and marking removal of OSS.
+This pallet records the information about the CESS Object Storage Service.
+It allows registering, updating, and destroying object storage services.

 Implementation: [`c-pallets/oss/src/lib.rs`](https://github.com/cessProject/cess/blob/main/c-pallets/oss/src/lib.rs)

 Extrinsics:

 - `authorize()`: Setting a specified operator for the caller.
-It can be understood similar as the caller delegating his rights to the operator.
+This can be understood as the caller delegates some of his rights to the operator.
-- `cancel_authorize()`: Cancel the authorization of the operator on behalf of the caller.
+- `cancel_authorize()`: Cancel the authorization of the operator, removing the right of the operator specified above to act on behalf of the caller.
-- `register()`: Register the caller with a particular Peer ID.
+- `register()`: Register the caller node as a new OSS service provider endpoint with a particular Peer ID.
-- `update()`: Update the caller with a new Peer ID.
+- `update()`: Update the caller node with a new Peer ID.
-- `destroy()`: Remove the caller as the OSS.
+- `destroy()`: Remove the caller node from providing OSS services.

 ## Cacher Pallet

-This pallet provide functionality about cache miners.
-Cache miner retrieves the bills in the transaction records and provides file downloading service.
-It provide the function to register a new cache miner, update its information, logging out of the miner, and payment to the cache miner.
+This pallet provides functionality for cache miners.
+Cache miner can retrieve bills in transaction records and provides file downloading service.

 Implementation: [`c-pallets/cacher/src/lib.rs`](https://github.com/cessProject/cess/blob/main/c-pallets/cacher/src/lib.rs)

 Extrinsics:

-- `register()`: Register the caller as a cache provider.
+- `register()`: Register the caller node as a cache provider.
 - `update()`: Update the cache information about the caller.
-The caller must have registered as a cache provider previously.
+The caller must have previously registered as a cache provider.
-- `logout()`: The caller is exiting as a cache provider.
+- `logout()`: The caller is exiting being a cache provider.
-- `pay()`: Paying all cache providers of payment due to them.
+- `pay()`: Making payments to all cache providers due to them.